 Take a dozen hungry European photographers on a trip to Japan and one great Korean cook … and you will get a perfect match.

-Below a sequence of shots I made as our host was prepping one of the dishes she served us.
-Now as I look at the shots and the time schedule it was very simple food (this one dish of course) requiring around 10-15 minutes altogether to prepare.
-Still, although during our stay in Japan each evening we went to enjoy local food, that one evening in a Korean restaurant we all consider as one of the best experiences we had on out trip to Japan.
+Below a sequence of shots, I made as our host was prepping one of the dishes she served us.
+Now, as I look at the shots and the time schedule, it was very simple food (this one dish of course) requiring around 10-15 minutes altogether to prepare.
+Still, although during our stay in Japan each evening we went to enjoy local food, that one evening in a Korean restaurant we all consider as one of the best experiences we had on our trip to Japan.